 Why so serious?

 SS is one of those games everyone knows, and those who’ve played tend to smirk when it comes up.
-It’s the standard for describing a shooter’s intensity “well it’s not like Serious Sam crazy, but …” I avoided it originally, it was barely more than an arcade rail shooter.
-Released in 2001, it’s stripped back nature seemed at odds with where FPS was at the time – it was a Quake Clone in the Half-Life era.
+It’s the standard for describing a shooter’s intensity “well it’s not like Serious Sam crazy, but …” Released in 2001, it’s stripped back nature seemed at odds with where FPS was at the time – it was a Quake Clone in the Half-Life era.
 But maybe that was point; plots, justifications, moral choices and cutscenes – they just get in the way of what we’re really there for when we load up an FPS.
 You wanted a shooter, get shooting.
-But rather than be an oddity, Sam caught the imagination and survived to become a franchise, even getting HD remakes.
+But rather than be an oddity, Sam caught the imagination and survived to become a franchise, even getting HD remakes and reboots.
 I figured I’d find out what all the screaming was about.

 Kinda like Mass Effect, a previous civilisation left various technological advances lying about.
 Those allow humans to colonise space; and attract the interest of an alien warlord we dub ‘Mental’.
 He sends monsters to wipe us out and heads for Earth.
 Desperate, humans decide to use the ‘Time Lock’, which can send a single, serious solider back to ancient Egypt where Mental and the other species were fighting over Earth’s resources.
 There, the idea is, our Sam can put a stop to Mental before he’s even begun.
 Great plan.